 Of those nine islands, only four of them are open to the public: Büyükada, the biggest and most popular, Burgazada, Heybeliada and Kınalıada

-.The Princes' Islands is one of the best attractions and weekend breaks in Istanbul both for locals and tourists.
+.The Princes' Islands are one of the best attractions and weekend breaks in Istanbul both for locals and tourists.

-Soğuk Çeşme Street Soğuk çeşme Street is located in Fatih, district of Istanbul and neighbourhood of the Sultan ahmet.
+Soğuk çeşme Street is located in Fatih, district of Istanbul and neighborhood of the Sultan Ahmet.

 It means the cold fountain in English.

-Surrounded by famous Topkapı Palace, Hagia Sophia Museum and Gulhane Park, the little sweet cobblestone pavement street creates a dreamy atmosphere just like an environment in fairy tales.
+Surrounded by the famous Topkapı Palace, Hagia Sophia Museum, and Gulhane Park, the little sweet cobblestone pavement street creates a dreamy atmosphere just like an environment in fairy tales.

-In the street there are a few historical houses date back to the 19th to 20th century, 2 or 3 of them are Ottoman buildings.
+In the street there are a few historical houses dating back to the 19th to 20th century, 2 or 3 of them are Ottoman buildings.

 It is also known as Chora mosque or Chora museum.

-It is one of the most beautiful surviving icon of a Byzantine Art and Architecture.
+It is one of the most beautiful surviving icons of Byzantine Art and Architecture.

-It was built as a church by Saint Theodius by order of Byzantine Emperor Justinious in 534, then in 11th century it was rebuilt.
+It was built as a church by Saint Theodosius by order of Byzantine Emperor Justinious in 534, then in the 11th century, it was rebuilt.

-During Latin Invasion between (1204-1261),the church was repaired by creative architect Theodoros Metokhites in 14th century.
+During Latin Invasion between (1204-1261), the church was repaired by creative architect Theodoros Metokhites in the 14th century.

 Winter 09:00 - 16:30 Closed Days: Every Wednesday

-Situated in the Sariyer, district of Istanbul, Emirgan Park covers the area of 47.2 hectare.
+Situated in the Sariyer, district of Istanbul, Emirgan Park covers the area of 47.2 hectares.